jmcharter/RailsTest/README.md

-# TEST RUBY ON RAILS
+# RUBY ON RAILS - TEST

 Test repo for setting up Ruby on Rails, to be deployed on Heroku.